MS123-D/MS123-D/README.md

 ---

 ##  About Me
--  *Cybersecurity & Network Security Enthusiast* exploring ethical hacking and penetration testing
+-  *Cybersecurity & Network Security* exploring ethical hacking and penetration testing
 -  Skilled in *Network Analysis, Packet Inspection, and Secure Infrastructure Design*
--  Passionate about *Offensive Security, SOC Analysis,* and *Incident Response*
+-  Focused on *Offensive Security, SOC Analysis,* and *Incident Response*
 -  Strong foundation in *Python, Linux, MySQL, and Network Tools*
 -  On a journey to become a *Certified Ethical Hacker & Network Engineer*